dullroar/ten-steps-to-linux-survival/Step01.md

 Note that passing in values in this way does not safeguard sensitive information from other users on the system who can see the values at least while the script is running using the `ps -x` command.
+In addition, the entire command will be written to your `.bash_history` file, too.
+Theoretically that should be safe, but if you are using this to pass in a password to a command, for example, and your id gets compromised, your `.bash_history` will be just as exposed as if you had the password saved in a script file.
 \drsys{ps}{list processes}

 You can also set the value of environment variables to the output of another command by surrounding